codehutch/codehutch.github.io/BlogContent/blog/2017/03-31-architecture-views-diagrams.md

 ** Software Architecture: Views _and_ Diagrams **
 -------------------------------------------------

-**A comparison of various standard sets of software architecture viewspoints / diagrams**.
+**A comparison of various standard sets of software architecture viewpoints / diagrams**.
 People who like technicalities will want it made clear that strictly speaking there is a difference between a _viewpoint_ and the choice of _diagram_ chosen to depict it.
-With that _(not really)_ highly important point duly noted, here's a look at some of the main diagramatic options knocking around the world of software systems design...
+With that _(not really)_ highly important point duly noted, here's a look at some of the main diagrammatic options knocking around the world of software systems design...

 ### _4 **PLUS** 1_ ###

 Let's start with the simple option.
-Philippe Kruchten (of Rational Software) proposes using a relatively small set of 5 viewspoints _(4+1)_ to descibe a software system.
+Philippe Kruchten (of Rational Software) proposes using a relatively small set of 5 viewpoints _(4+1)_ to describe a software system.
 Five may seem _now_ like quite a lot of diagrams, but it's going to get a whole lot worse further down the page, so just be grateful for small mercies.
 The idea is that you use _one_ of each of the first four types (**logical, process, development & physical**) and then use _a few_ **scenario** views to illustrate key use cases.
 Scenario views can use a combination of